How the Patient-Therapist Relationship is Informed by Infant-Mother Interaction

 Zuckerman, B., & Tronick, E. (2023).
 The still-face paradigm: Training model for relational health.
 Journal of Developmental & Behavioral Pediatrics, 44(2), e135–e136. https://doi.org/10.1097/DBP.0000000000001154

-Presented by: ED TRONICK
+Presented by: Prof ED TRONICK

 Ed Tronick is a developmental and clinical psychologist and Professor of Psychiatry and Pediatrics at the University of Massachusetts Chan Medical School.
 He founded the Infant-Parent Mental Health Post Graduate Certificate Program (now the Early Relational Health Fellowship) at the Medical School.